Charitable Giving Statistics

 24. Christian church giving now is lower than it used to be during the Great Depression.

 If Americans donated 3.3% of their income at the time, these days they donate only 2.5%.
-Tithing statistics reveal that only 5% of Christians tithe.
-Among those, the majority (80%) donate about 2% of their earnings.
+Only 5% of Christians tithe and, among them, the majority (80%) donate about 2% of their earnings.

 Donor-Advised Fund Charitable Giving

-26. The total value of contributions towards DAFs has been continually reaching record-high amounts.
+26. The total value of contributions towards DAFs has been steadily increasing.

 Online Fundraisings Statistics